NinerXrayBravoTwoTwo/FactbookIntelligence/README.md

 CIA Factbook Data Quality
 -
 It is obvious to me that CIAF is a sanitized extraction of basic data that the DOD gathers continuously from around the world.
-There is much I would like to know that is missing, but then If I were privacy to such information I couldn't talk about it so this situation is fine.
+There is much I would like to know that is missing, but then If I were privy to such information, I couldn't talk about it, so this situation is fine.

 The CIAF data set is very small.
 It is a 15 MB Json data file which compresses to only 3 MB with gzip when the redundancies are removed (See Entropy (Information Theory on why this is a significant measure).
-This is why I maintain this is only a pitifully small atom of data the DOD collects.
+Therefore, I maintain this is only a pitifully small atom of data the DOD collects.
 I'm not sure what their purpose(s) in providing this data is(are).

 Testing Data Quality
 -
 Sources of errors in factbook may be either by commission or omission;
 attributable to; Intentional propaganda by DOD or data manipulation by third parties (foreign & domestic),
 Data collection and reporting errors,
 Data aggregation errors

 Detectable Aggregation Errors
 -
-Some of the data for a country is expressed as percent's of a whole.
+Some of the data for a country is expressed as percent of a whole.
 If the sum of a set of percentages is not 100 then we can identify a simple aggregation error and work with it.

 CIAF has a world summary for all country data.
 This can be used to find gross aggregation errors.
 There are also sub countries such as "EU" which are composite of their members

 Third Party Data Sources
 -
-Not easy but it is possible to gather first hand data that is more up to date than CIAF from internet and other pubic data sources.
+Not easy but it is possible to gather firsthand data that is more up to date than CIAF from internet and other pubic data sources.
 This can be used to validate or supplement CIAF.

 Purpose/Hypothesis
 -
 Always consider the source and motives of intelligence.
-For example "Journalism" usually starts from the story the editor wants to tell and works backwards to find "evidence/facts" that support that narrative.
-If the journalist and editor have integrity they will change their story to reflect facts and not ignore facts that don't support their story.
+For example, "Journalism" usually starts from the story the editor wants to tell and works backwards to find "evidence/facts" that support that narrative.
+If the journalist and editor have integrity, they will change their story to reflect facts and not ignore facts that don't support their story.
 This is a reason ACTUAL intelligence is often a secret, in order to figure out what is going on away from political influences.

 This project represents a starting point for your improvement of your own perception of the world.
 You already have a preconceived notion of how things are.
 If you practice intelligence correctly you will always find aspects of your preconceptions that are in error.
 When you learn the facts and their context they will not agree with your friends, the media, your professors, generally accepted theories, or yourself.
 Often reality crystallizes into truths that are so profound it may take years before you accept them let alone are able to convince others.
 Look at AE's work for example.
 It took him years to understand and accept some of the implications of his early work.
 He never did fully believe the implications of quantum mechanics.
 And today, 100 years later, most of the human race still does not even partially believe/understand it.